 - Excise Duty

-- import VAT
+- Import or supply VAT

-and must be paid whether:
+These must usually be paid whether:

 - you purchase the goods or receive them as a gift